sergiocollado/potpourri/Notes_on_linux.md

 #### groups

-groups allow users to be part of a groups. groups in linux allow to have different rights or permitions over given files or resources.
+Groups allow users to be part of a groups. groups in linux allow to have different rights or permitions over given files or resources.

 - groupadd - create a new group http://man7.org/linux/man-pages/man8/groupadd.8.html
 - groupdel - delete a group http://man7.org/linux/man-pages/man8/groupdel.8.html